 In 1894, Mary left South Carolina and returned to Massachusetts, where she joined her mother in Rochester.
 Mary’s mother had moved to Rochester after the death of her husband in 1887.
 Once in Rochester, Mary taught at various institutes and summer schools until her retirement in 1909.

-Mary was a prolific writer.
+Mary, like her sister Caroline Leonard Goodenough, was a prolific writer.
 She wrote articles for the magazine Popular Science Monthly, one of which championed the education provided to prospective teachers who were normal school graduates.
 She also wrote novels, and her books and articles on area history are still valued by local historians.
 Her titles include Rochester and Her Daughter Towns, A Code of Honor, The Days of the Swamp-Angel, Mattapoisett and Old Rochester Massachusetts, and many others.

 Mary lived in Rochester on New Bedford Road until her death on November 19, 1921.
 She is buried in Rochester’s Center Cemetery.

 Goodenough, Caroline Leonard.
 Legends, Loves and Loyalties of Old New England. .